crim-ca/weaver/docs/source/processes.rst

 if the service is accessible with respect to standard implementation features and supported specifications.

 The main advantage of using `Weaver`'s endpoint rather than directly accessing the referenced remote provider processes is in the case of limited functionality offered by the service.
-For instance, WPS-1 do not always offer `GetStatus`_ feature, and there is no extensive job monitoring availability.
+For instance, :term:`WPS`-1 do not always offer :ref:`proc_req_status` feature, and there is no extensive job monitoring availability.
 Since `Weaver` *wraps* the original reference with its own endpoints, these features indirectly become employable.
-Similarly, although WPS-1 offer XML-only endpoints, the parsing operation accomplished by `Weaver` makes theses services available as WPS-REST JSON endpoints.
-On top of that, registering remote providers into `Weaver` allows the user to use it as a central hub to keep references to all his accessible services and dispatch jobs from a common location.
+Similarly, although :term:`WPS`-1 offers :term:`XML`-only endpoints, the parsing operation accomplished by `Weaver` makes theses services available as :term:`WPS-REST` :term:`JSON` endpoints.
+On top of that, registering a remote :term:`Provider` into `Weaver` allows the user to use it as a central hub to keep references to all his accessible services and dispatch :term:`Job` executions from a common location.

 A *remote provider* differs from previously presented `WPS-1/2`_ processes such that the underlying processes of the service are not registered locally.
 For example, if a remote service has two WPS processes, only top-level service URL